nxadm/rakudo-pkg/README.md

 - the dockerfile should be named as:
     ```Dockerfile-pkgrakudo-<os>-<arch>-<version>```, e.g:
     Dockerfile-pkgrakudo-centos-amd64-7
+- the docker/pkg_rakudo.sh script is a short and straight-forward script run
+by all containers.
+This script must stay generic and valid on all the taget OSes
+it runs.
 - add support for the new platform on .travis.yml (Travis CI)

 My personal Docker Hub repo (https://hub.docker.com/r/nxadm/) is the